Retail EDI Glossary

 Omnichannel Fulfillment

-This type of fulfillment seeks to prioritize order delivery based on individual customer needs or preferences.
+Prioritizes order delivery based on individual customer needs or preferences.
 The goal is to fulfill every SKU from every channel for every demand source.
+Omnichannel fulfillment presents many IT challenges for small, medium and even large retailers and suppliers.

 On Order